sdaza/track-congress-tweets/README.md

 This is my first time doing text analysis, and I am very excited about this project.
 Learning and applying data science techniques to get insights is exactly what I look for, that is why I applied to the Incubator.
 There is still a lot to do.
 I will follow these next steps:

 1. To use different subjectivity lexicons to assess the robustness of classifications, and adapt them accordingly to better capture the nature of tweets.
+2. To weight results by members rather than number of tweets.
 3. To use clustering and topic modeling methods to get insights on the content tweets by party, and characterize polarity scores in a more systematic way.
 4. Create a Shiny app to process these data automatically and deliver it in a friendly format by day and month.